christinaheinze/loco-lib/index.md

 # One-shot communication scheme

-One large advantage of LOCO over iterative distributed algorithms such as distributed stochastic gradient descent (SGD) is that LOCO only needs one round of communication before the results are send back to the driver.
+One large advantage of LOCO over iterative distributed algorithms such as distributed stochastic gradient descent (SGD) is that LOCO only needs one round of communication before the results are sent back to the driver.
 Therefore, the communication cost -- which is generally the bottleneck in distributed computing -- is very low.

 LOCO proceeds as follows.
 As a preprocessing step, the features need to be distributed across processing units by randomly partitioning the data into K blocks.
 After this first step, some number of feature vectors are stored on each worker.
 We shall call these features the "raw" features of worker \\(k\\).
 Subsequently, each worker applies a dimensionality reduction on its raw features by using a random projection.
 The resulting features are called the "random features" of worker \\(k\\).
 Then each worker sends its random features to the other workers.
 Each worker then adds or concatenates the random features from the other workers and appends these random features to its own raw features.
 Using this scheme, each worker has access to its raw features and, additionally, to a compressed version of the remaining workers' raw features.
 Using this design matrix, each worker estimates coefficients locally and returns the ones for its own raw features.
 As these were learned using the contribution from the random features, they approximate the optimal coefficients sufficiently well.
 The final estimate returned by LOCO is simply the concatenation of the raw feature coefficients returned from the \\( K \\) workers.